Pediatric Home Service

 PHS assigns a primary respiratory therapist to coordinate equipment and services for each child with high-tech needs.
 Medical support from PHS respiratory therapists is available 24 hours a day, every day of the year.
 A child’s primary respiratory therapist also works to ensure clear communication between the child’s family and the child’s medical team.
-Everyone at PHS – including respiratory therapists, infusion and private duty nurses, pharmacists, dietitians, clinical social workers, educators and support staff – understands the different needs of infants, children and adolescents and are fully dedicated to their care and comfort.
+Everyone at PHS – including respiratory therapists, infusion and private duty nurses, pharmacists, dietitians, clinical social workers, educators and support staff – understands the varying needs of infants, children, and adolescents and are fully dedicated to their care and comfort.

 Recognized as an industry leader, PHS has been accredited since 1994 by The Joint Commission, the nation’s leading body for setting the highest standards for health care quality and safety.
-They track and make available outcomes data to prove PHS kids really do thrive.
+They track and make available outcome data to prove PHS kids really do thrive.
 PHS has nearly 250 patients with tracheostomy at home and over 140 on mechanical ventilation.
-On average, 30% of these patients are actively using the Passy-Muir Valve.
+On average, 30% of these patients are actively using the Passy Muir Valve.
 A vast majority of their non-neurologic children successfully wean from their ventilators.
-The therapists and clinicians at PHS have witnessed many benefits of the Passy-Muir Valve for these children.
+The therapists and clinicians at PHS have witnessed many benefits of the Passy Muir Valve for these children.
 They have watched them learn to vocalize and develop speech and language.

 They have enjoyed seeing their patients communicate more effectively with their families and loved ones.
 When children hear their own voice, it lifts their spirits!
 Children using the Valve also have better control of their glottis, which results in better swallowing and success with overcoming oral aversion issues and initiating oral intake.
 The Valve increases a child’s ability to generate a stronger cough and manage tracheal secretions, resulting in a decreased need for suctioning by their caregivers.